MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/evaluation-lab.md

    ![Image of window to enter credentials](images/enter-password.png)

-4. Run Do it yourself attack simulations on the machine.
+4. Run Do-it-yourself attack simulations on the machine.

 ### Threat simulator scenarios